AY2122S1-CS2113T-W11-3/tp/docs/UserGuide.md

 > 💡 `[X]` indicates that the task is completed.

 ### Deleting Tasks, Lessons or Modules - `delete`

+Removes a task, lesson or module from your list.

 > ❗ Once removed, the deleted task/lesson/module cannot be restored.